jj8081/react-rendering-app/README.md

 # Current Issues

-1_ Webpage displays only partial content of the original JSON file at this time.
-The crrent implementation uses a String to pass the JSON content when using React useState approach.
-The ideal solution would be to pass a Root object instead but it was not allowed by React so a String approach was used.

-2_ Form and Field validations are missing.
+1_ Form and Field validations are missing.

 # Enhancement Items

 1_ To avoid the CORS issue when fetching a JSON file from React a proxy server ( code in cors_server/) is used.
 This proxy server is expected to provide the json file required, which in this case nextflow_schema.json.
-A possible enhancement will be to automatically doanload the json required from any website and make it abvailable to the React server.
+A possible enhancement will be to automatically download the json required from any website and make it available to the React server.

 2_ Current implementation uses Typescript interfaces, which can be seen in file src/json_to_ts_interfaces.tsx.
 These interfaces are specific to the JSON file in https://github.com/nf-core/scrnaseq/blob/2.4.1/nextflow_schema.json.
-A required improvement will be to auotame the generation of those interfaces for any JSON file.
+A required improvement will be to automate the generation of those interfaces for any JSON file.

-# Pre-requiresites
+# Pre-requisites

-The following needs to be installed prior to run the program:
+The following items needs to be installed prior to running the program:

 - Node
 - Typescript
+- React
 - node-fetch
-- React
 - cors
-- express (express is used for the cors-server)
+- express (express is used by the cors-server)

 To install Node please follow the instruction on the webpage : https://nodejs.org/en/download.

 To install TypeScript please refer to https://www.typescriptlang.org/download.

-To instal the other required prerequisites please run the command 'npm i <tool name>'.
+To install the cors, express and fetch-node modules please run the command 'npm i [npm module or package name]'.
+To install express please run the commen in the /cors-server directory.

 # How to Run The Project